-63. (1) The Minister may, with the approval of His Majesty the Sultan and Yang Di-Pertuan, by order published in the Gazette, amend any of the Schedules.
+63. (1) Subject to section 2(2), the Minister may, with the approval of His Majesty the Sultan and Yang Di-Pertuan, by order published in the Gazette, amend any of the Schedules.

 (2) The Minister may prescribe in the order under subsection (1) such incidental, consequential and supplementary provisions as he considers necessary or expedient.